Anti-malware protection FAQ

 A. The messages contain active malicious code and therefore we do not allow access to these messages.
 They are simply deleted.

-Q. I am not able to receive a specific attachment because it is being falsely filtered by your malware filters.
+Q. I am not able to receive a specific attachment because it is being falsely filtered by the malware filters.
 Can I allow this attachment through via transport rules?

-A. No. Transport rules cannot be used to bypass the malware filter.
-If you would like this attachment to bypass the malware filter, send the attachment to the intended recipient within a password protected .zip file.
+A. No. Transport rules cannot be used to bypass the malware filters.
+If you would like this attachment to bypass the malware filters, send the attachment to the intended recipient within a password protected .zip file.
 Any password protected file is bypassed by malware filtering.